luciyer/pigeon/README.md

 🐦 Pigeon is a lightweight framework that sits on top of express, express-validator, and mongoose.
 Pigeon provides an easy way to bootstrap a REST API.

+Drop in a mongoose schema (or write your own controllers), and you're off to the races.

 ```
 $ git clone https://github.com/luciyer/pigeon.git